pittosh/antios-therapeutics/content/abel-de-la-rosa-phd.md

 Dr. De La Rosa has served on Scientific Advisory Boards and Board of Directors of biotechnology companies.
 He currently serves on the Board of Directors of Celtaxys.

 Dr. De La Rosa earned a Fogarty Fellowship and an Intramural Research Training Award Fellowship from the National Institutes of Health, where he completed post-doctoral training in the Laboratory of Biochemistry and the Laboratory of Pathology of the National Cancer Institute.
-He holds a Bachelor's Degree in Microbiology from the University of California, San Diego, and a Ph.D. in Microbiology from Miami University..
+He holds a Bachelor's Degree in Microbiology from the University of California, San Diego, and a Ph.D. in Microbiology from Miami University.